vikingeducation/prep_basics/test-yourself-answers.md

 It is broken down into packets and sent through random different ways to get to their destination.

+Among the packets sent are also instructions for how the receiving device should reassemble the transmitted packets.

 #### What are packets?